Napat/git_newbie/README.md

 # git_for_newbie

-Resources of git newbies training.
+Training Resources for git newbies.
+See content for more detail.